hoangthangta/All-KAN/README.md

-# PRKAN
+# We-KAN
-PRKAN: Parameter-Reduced Kolmogorov-Arnold Networks
+We-KAN: All Kolmogorov-Arnold Networks We Know